 When I was younger, my parents and I made a lot of summer road trips through British Columbia and the west coast of the United States.
 We spent a lot of time by the ocean and going to various marine aquariums.
 I fell in love with seals, and slowly acquired quite a collection of ceramic, brass and glass seal tchotchkes.
 At most, I’d probably seen about a half dozen seals at one time, and that was most likely at Sea World.

 That is, until my husband and I visited Namibia’s Cape Cross Seal Reserve.

 There is a 200-meter interpretive walkway along the beach to keep a buffer between humans and seals.

 Cape fur seals are the largest of the nine fur seal species.
 The male seals can grow up to 7.5 feet in length and weigh between 440–660 pounds!

 So, you’d think that a life-long seal-appreciator like myself would have been in all her glory, seeing hundreds, maybe even thousands of these blubbery creatures all in one place.
 Well, I was, initially.
-But my excitement was quickly eroded by something I hadn’t anticipated: the smell.
+But my excitement quickly eroded by something I hadn’t anticipated: the smell.
 Do you have any idea what seal droppings smell like at this magnitude?
 The closest approximation I can compare it to is perhaps a sour gas plant, but at a hundred times the strength.
-It was so intense it made our eyes water.
+In fact, the odour was so intense that it made our eyes water.
 This doesn’t even begin to express the experience:

-We were given about an hour to spend here, and honestly, by the 35-minute mark we were all back on the truck telling our tour leader that we were ready to get the heck out of Dodge and back to fresh air.
+Our guide gave us about an hour to spend here.
+Honestly, by the 35-minute mark we were all back on the truck telling our tour leader that we were ready to get the heck out of Dodge and back to fresh air.
 Surprisingly, there were even picnic tables here.
 I can’t even imagine trying to eat a meal while suffering the unforgiving pungency of a thousand gassy, poopy seals only a few feet away.